47 Startups Failed the Same Way

 Month one of a vibe-coded app is actually month seven of a traditionally-built one.
 A user triggers an edge case and the code crashes, or worse, silently corrupts data because nobody wrote the safeguards that prevent half-finished operations from saving.
 The dev shop says “oh, we’ll add tests now.”
 Now.
 After hundreds of lines of code are already written.
 Now that rewriting is more expensive than writing it right the first time.

-Five Signals You’re on the Timeline #
+Five signals you’re on the timeline #

 You don’t need to wait 25 months to know.
 These five things appear in order, every time.
 We’ve documented the full checklist if you want a deeper assessment.